lumeland/theme-ebook/src/index.md

 his shoulder, indecision palpable; there, a woman leaping neatly over a puddle.
 Small moments made meaningful by the work's monumental scale.

 Lobo took a step towards the nearest canvas.
-"Do you want to see my newest---"
+"Do you want to see my newest"

 "No," Scheme said flatly.
 "I need your cameras."